 You can read more on the occasional and annual conferences organized since the inception of the ACEEEO in 1991 by browsing our Upcoming and Past events collection below.

 The ACEEEO and the Central Election Commission of Lithuania coorganizes the 27th Annual Conference and General Assembly meeting of the ACEEEO, which will be held on 5-7 September 2018, in Vilnius, Lithuania.

 With the active participation of about 150 various electoral stakeholders, in this year we intend to discuss the topic of ‘Guaranteeing Voter Privacy, Security and Integrity’, with a special workshop on Cyber Security issues.
 In the recent couple of years we face with emergence of new internal and external forces, which attempt to disrupt the electoral process and undermine the legitimacy of elections using new technology and methods.
 Now, more than ever, election management bodies must be diligent to understand and meet these challenges.

-Please visit our website, where you can find all the relevant information: the Registration form, the Conference Concept Paper, the Draft Agenda and other Practical Information.
+Please, click for details, where you can find all the relevant information: the Registration form, the Conference Concept Paper, the Draft Agenda and other Practical Information.

 In 2017 Bulgaria, our founder-member took over the Presidency of the Association and hosts the 26th Annual Conference.
 With the active participation of over 100 electoral experts this year we intend to discuss the topic of ‘The Conscious Voters in the digital age’.
 In the frame of the theoretical aspects we will focus on questions of the access to the public information; the freedom of expression; the free electoral campaign.
 During the conference we would like to deal with several practical aspects, like the new ways of voter information; special needs of youth voters; the role of the EMBs in the flow of the information.